-'Scream VI' review: a nightmarish thrill ride through the City That Never Sleeps
+'Scream VI' review: a nightmarish thrill ride through The City That Never Sleeps

 Sound familiar?
 That’s because it is.
 Scream movies usually follow the same, tried-and-tested format, but directors Matt Bettinelli-Olpin and Tyler Gillett should get credit for an attempt to reinvent their villain.
 This Ghostface is gnarlier and more aggressive than before.
 They use a gun for the first time (in costume), as well as the iconic knife.
 And, perhaps most shockingly, their identity is revealed in the opening scene.
 That turns out to be a bit of a red herring, but it still makes for an exciting, jaw-on-the-floor moment.

 For the most part though, Scream VI is still the Sam and Tara show.
-Jenna Ortega has blown up since the last movie (thank you, Wednesday) and you might expect opportunistic producers to have stuck her front and centre.
+Jenna Ortega has blown up since the last movie (thanks, Wednesday) and you might expect opportunistic producers to have stuck her front and centre.
 This hasn’t happened.
 Instead, the two sisters do everything as a pair – whether that’s crawling over broken glass through a bodega shootout or double-punching Gale in the chops for stepping out of line.
-When they’re kicking ass together, nailing silly lines like “you fuck with my family, you die”, you’ll be totally absorbed.
+When they’re kicking ass together, nailing silly lines like “you fuck with my family, you die”, the movie is at its best.

-It’s not perfect, the constant meta references (past killers, the ‘rules’ of the franchise) felt inventive in last year’s reboot, but here grow tiresome.
+Scream VI isn’t perfect: the constant meta references (past killers, the ‘rules’ of the franchise) felt inventive in last year’s reboot, but here grow tiresome.
 There’s also a confusing subplot around Sam’s suppressed desire to emulate her dad (Billy Loomis, the original Ghostface), who appears in hallucinations telling her to murder people.
 Throw in the usual exposition sessions, which keep the viewer up to date on the plot but make it feel like a Gen Z Poirot, and it could all start to get on your nerves.
-Luckily, such is the sheer, bloody joy of the thing that you’ll probably be enjoying yourself too much to notice.
+Luckily, such is the sheer, bloody joy of the thing that you’ll be too preoccupied to notice.
 Maybe more horror baddies should move to New York, after all?

 Details